Barry V. L. Potter: Career and research

 In his drug design and discovery work one of the academically discovered "first-in-class" clinical drug targets identified was steroid sulfatase (STS) and the first potent inhibitor was designed and synthesized by the Potter research group as the steroidal sulfamate EMATE.
 Such synthetic active-site-directed, irreversible, time-dependent steroidal and non-steroidal inactivators of the enzyme progressed to clinical trials and were translated to the pharmaceutical industry.
 This work in collaboration with Michael J Reed lead to sulfamate-based drugs such as Irosustat (BN83495, STX64) and E2MATE (PGL2001) that have completed many clinical trials in the UK, Europe, USA and Australia in women's health, including for hormone replacement therapy and endometriosis, post-menopausal ER+ hormone dependent breast cancer, advanced/metastatic or recurrent estrogen receptor-positive endometrial cancer and castration-resistant prostate cancer and Irosustat was also evaluated as a combination therapy with an oral epidermal growth factor receptor tyrosine kinase inhibitor for the Treatment of Non-Small Cell Lung Cancer Patients.
 Irosustat is still progressing clinically.
 E2MATE/PGL2001 was well tolerated and for endometriosis first clinical trials showed that local endometrial STS could be reduced by 91% by a single dose of only 4 mg/per week of the drug alone and 96% in combination with a progestin.
-A Phase II, multicentre, randomised, two-arm, parallel group, double-blind, placebo controlled, clinical study was initiated.
+A Phase II, multicentre, randomised, two-arm, parallel group, double-blind, placebo controlled, clinical study was initiated at 20 clinical centres in Hungary, Romania and Poland.
 Results are awaited.
 In randomised phase II trials using Irosustat vs the current standard of care (megestrol acetate) in recurrent/metastatic post-menopausal endometrial cancer patients results showed clinical activity and a good safety profile.
 Pharmacodynamic proof of concept for Irosustat was demonstrated in prostate cancer patients with suppression of the non-sulfated androgens testosterone, androstenediol and DHEA.
 The most recent IRIS and IPET breast cancer clinical trials met their clinical endpoints; results were discussed and clinical benefit demonstrated for Irosustat both as a monotherapy in early breast cancer and in combination with an aromatase inhibitor.
 Further trials are necessary.

 Potter co-founded in 1997 the university spin-out company Sterix Limited jointly between the University of Bath and Imperial College, London and was Director of Medicinal Chemistry and Chief Scientific Officer.
 Sterix Ltd pioneered inter alia the first human clinical trials of a steroid sulfatase inhibitor in breast cancer patients and was acquired by the French Ipsen Group in 2004.